G

 Evolution and Origins

 Like the other varieties of Belgian Shepherd dogs, the Groenendael was first introduced in Belgium in the late 1800s.
-Breeder Nicolas Rose is mostly credited for the development of the Groenendael, which is named after his property Chateau Groenendael.
+Breeder Nicolas Rose is most often credited with the development of the Groenendael, which is named after his property, Chateau Groenendael.

-The dogs’ versatility won them fans and by the early 1900s, they were being used as police dogs in Paris and New York and assisting customs officers in their homeland.
-They served as war dogs during World War I and II, carrying communications and pulling medical and machine gun carts.
+The dogs’ versatility won them fans, and by the early 1900s, they were being used as police dogs in Paris and New York and assisting customs officers in their homeland.
+They served as war dogs during World Wars I and II, carrying communications and pulling medical and machine gun carts.

 Groenendael in a snowy forest in the winter.